Globiuz II: The Golden Scallop

 - The Golden Scallop

 The book of the series does not develop into any military story.
 Instead, it follows after two of the remaining protagonists of the First Light - Crix and Legen.
 The sequel omits the rest of the suit we met in the first book, like Binglow who is only mentioned once, Zulta, Uriahn, etc. The book is devoted to the expansion of the duo, solving not only their problems with the shah, but the environmental as well.

 The search for the secret catacomb, named the Esper Entrance, hidden somewhere in the Droop Forest, was believed to be a tunnel over the ocean to the grand treasures that only the myths could remember.
-Crix and Legen realized that their mission is short - to scour the twining nooks of the Droop Forest and find the catacomb in order to be pardoned by the shah.
+Crix and Legen realized that their mission is short - to scour the twining nooks of the Droop Forest and find the catacomb, in order to get pardoned by the shah.

-The last traces of the power crystals had eventually lead them into bigger trouble.
+The last traces of the power crystals had eventually led them into even bigger troubles.

 The sequel has a major shift from the political throne struggles to the elemental magic search with all the consequences.
 There is no personified evil as in the first book, and it all deemed to be in actions of our antagonists, surrendered by the desire to possess the secret power and the crystal.